enigmaneering/hello-world/enigma0/E0S4 - Thoughts.md

 let's discuss _what's_ happening in this example.
 At an even interval the cortex launches off _three_ web server synapses, but only _one_ of them will succeed in grabbing port _4242_ at a time.
 The two that don't grab the port will cycle out and wait for the next available impulse.
 On activation, the impulse forms a _thought_ - quite literally!
 This thought is a reference held by all future impulses, allowing future activations to mature it over time.
+All thoughts, in addition, are paired with a 'gate' mutex for thread-safe access.

     // Action Function